Nouuu/el-presidente/README.md

  The resources are divided into 3 parts:
 - Agriculture
 - Industry
-- finance
+- Finance

- agriculture and finance are Parts of the island, they are measured as a percentage of part of the island and the sum of all parts of the island may not exceed 100
+Agriculture and finance are parts of the island.
+They are measured as a percentage of the island and the sum of all parts of the island may not exceed 100.

 #### Agriculture